raburton/esp8266/rboot-ota/readme.txt

 by Richard A Burton, richardaburton@gmail.com http://richard.burtons.org/

-See rBoot readme.txt for how to create suitable rom to flash OTA.
+See rBoot readme.txt for how to create suitable rom images to update OTA.

 This provides a couple of simple APIs for getting rBoot config and one for over the air updates (OTA):